My special offers

 Biography

-Jean Kalman received the 1991 Laurence Olivier Best Lighting Design Award for Richard III at London’s Royal National Theatre and the 2004 Evening Standard Award for Festen at the Almeida Theatre.
+Jean Kalman received the Laurence Olivier Award for Best Lighting Design in 1991 for Richard III at the Royal National Theatre in London and the Evening Standard Award in 2004 for Festen at the Almeida Theatre.
+In the 2025–2026 season, he will design the lighting for The Turn of the Screw in Rome.
+He is also an associate artist of the Royal Shakespeare Company.

 Currently in